Chicken Chili Verde

 - Combine – Stir the shredded chicken back into the pot and add cilantro.

-Get the Complete (Printable) Paleo Chicken Chile Verde Recipe Below
+Get the Complete (Printable) Paleo Chicken Chili Verde Recipe + Video Below.
+Enjoy!

-Can I Make Chile Verde in the Slow Cooker?
+Can I Make Chili in the Slow Cooker?

-This step softens the vegetables and creates the best overall flavor and texture.
+This step softens and sweetens the vegetables to create the best overall flavor and texture.

 Slow cook the chicken chili for 6-8 hours on low, or 3-4 hours on high.